subrato-pattanaik/subrato-pattanaik/README.md

 🟦 TypeScript | ⚛️ React | 🧪 Jest | 🎨 Tailwind | 🌿 Node.js

+Love to work on new frameworks and libraries.

 ---

-I love sharing my learnings and experiences on [hashnode 📝](https://subratopatnaik.hashnode.dev/).
+I love sharing my learnings and experiences on [hashnode](https://subratopatnaik.hashnode.dev/).

-I used to be quite active on [Stackoverflow 💬](https://stackoverflow.com/users/13847690/subrato-pattanaik), helping and learning, though I drop by less often these days.
+I used to be quite active on [Stackoverflow](https://stackoverflow.com/users/13847690/subrato-pattanaik), helping and learning, though I drop by less often these days.

 ---

-### 🍿 Free time

-🎬 Movie & Series | 🗣️ Loves discussing plot twists | 😤 Frustrated when endings disappoint!
+In my free time, I love to watch movies and series but easily get frustrated when endings disappoint!

 I explore new genres and dive into deep discussion about twist & turns, cinematography and _"what could've been better!"_

 ---

-### Github stats

 <img align="center" src="https://github-readme-stats.vercel.app/api?username=subrato-pattanaik&show_icons=true&locale=en" alt="subrato-pattanaik" /></p>

+---

+✨ _Let's connect and build something amazing!_ 🚀